$W$-algebras and the equivalence of bihamiltonian, Drinfeld-Sokolov and Dirac reductions: Constructing classical -algebra

-We perform the bihamiltonian reduction by considering the set $\Xi$ of Casimirs of $P_1$ whose gradient belongs to $\lop \nneg$.
-For example, for any element $b \in \nneg$ we have belongs to $\Xi$.
-Since $\nneg$ is a Lie subalgebra, it is easy to verify that $\Xi$ is closed under $P_2$.
+We perform a bihamiltonian reduction by considering the set $\Xi$ of Casimirs of $\{.,.\}_1$ whose gradient belongs to $\lop \nneg$.
+For example, for any element $b \in \nneg$ we have that belongs to $\Xi$.
+Since $\nneg$ is a Lie subalgebra, it is easy to verify that $\Xi$ is closed under $\{.,.\}_2$.
 We take as a level surface the affine subspace